dougeby/IntuneDocs/intune/certificates-scep-configure.md

 1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973).
 2. Select **Device configuration** > **Certification Connectors** > **Add**.
 3. Download and save the connector for SCEP file.
-Save it to a location accessible from the server where you're going to install the connector.
+Save it to a location accessible from the NDES server where you're going to install the connector.

    ![ConnectorDownload](./media/certificates-scep-configure/download-certificates-connector.png)

-4. After the download completes, go to the server that hosts your Network Device Enrollment Service (NDES).
+4. After the download completes, go to the NDES server that hosts your Network Device Enrollment Service (NDES).
 Then:

     1. Be sure .NET 4.5 Framework is installed, as it's required by the NDES Certificate connector. .NET 4.5 Framework is automatically included with Windows Server 2012 R2 and newer versions.
-    2. Run the installer (**NDESConnectorSetup.exe**).
+    2. Use an account with administrative rights to the server to run the installer (**NDESConnectorSetup.exe**).
 The installer also installs the policy module for NDES and the CRP Web Service.
 The CRP Web Service, CertificateRegistrationSvc, runs as an application in IIS.

     > [!NOTE]
     > When you install NDES for standalone Intune, the CRP service automatically installs with the Certificate Connector.
 When you use Intune with Configuration Manager, you install the Certificate Registration Point as a separate site system role.